modera/foundation/UPGRADE-2.x.md

 ## 2.55.0 (not released yet, in development)

+* [MPFE-963] Security permission technical names were renamed, see the CHANGELOG-2.x.md for more details.
+The renaming has been done in a backward compatible manner, so you still are able to contribute to categories using their old technical names, but it is highly recommended though to update your permission contributions so they would use new technical names (in your PermissionsProvider classes, when creating instances of Permission class update its 3rd constructor argument using mapping provided in CHANGELOG-2.x).
+It is also highly desirable to run `modera:security:install-permission-categories` as it can automatically update your database to use proper technical names for already existing data.
+Beside that now whenever you are adding creating a contribution using an old technical names for a category a deprecation notice is created (you can see it in log files, search for php.INFO substring).
 * bugfix [MPFE-984] Run query `ALTER TABLE modera_translations_translationtoken CONVERT TO CHARACTER SET utf8 COLLATE utf8_bin;`
   in MySQL database.
 * [MPFE-975] Install version 0.5.0 of MJR ([see this for all published versions](https://mjr-archives.dev.modera.org/)).